Tax Aspects of Selling Your Business: An Overview

 Selling a Corporation Requires Expert Tax Advice

-If your business is organized as a corporation, you have a choice: you can either sell the stock in the corporation to the buyer, or you can have the corporation sell its assets to the buyer, leaving the corporate "shell" in your hands.
+If your business is organized as a corporation, you have a choice: you can either sell the stock in the corporation to the buyer, or you can have the corporation sell its assets to the buyer.

 Tax considerations are the main reason that C corporation sellers usually prefer to sell their stock, while buyers prefer to buy the assets.
 With a C corporation asset sale, the seller will be taxed twice: the corporation will pay tax on any gains realized when the assets are sold, and then the shareholders will pay capital gains tax when the corporation is liquidated.